On the validity of pre-trained transformers for natural language processing in the software engineering domain: Experiments

-Table~\ref{tbl:fine-tuning}, and figures \ref{fig:results_issues}-\ref{fig:results_sentiment_gh} summarize the results of the prediction task comparison.
-The results show that seBERT and BERToverflow achieve the best performance for the issue type prediction and commit intent prediction tasks, outperforming both fastText and the general-domain BERT models.
-The improvement over fastText is very large with an about 11\% higher \FSCORE{} for the issue type prediction and about 9\% higher \FSCORE{} for the commit intent prediction.
-The boxplots in Figure~\ref{fig:results_issues} and Figure~\ref{fig:results_commits} indicate that the performance improvement in \FSCORE{} is due to an improvement of both \RECALL{} and \PRECISION{}, which means the models reduced both false positives and false negatives in comparison to fastText.
-The Bayesian signed rank test determined that this improvement of the SE domain models over the other models is significant.
-The difference between seBERT and BERToverflow is not significant for the issue type prediction task.
-For the commit intent classification, seBERT is significantly better than BERToverflow with an absolute difference of about 3\% in the \FSCORE.
-The comparison between fastText and BERT\textsubscript{BASE} shows that the general-domain models may be better than smaller text processing models without pre-training on the issue type prediction and commit intent prediction tasks.
-BERT\textsubscript{BASE} significantly outperforms fastText on the issue type prediction past, on the commit intent task we do not observe a difference between fastText and BERT\textsubscript{BASE}.
-The BERT\textsubscript{LARGE} model from the general domain has severe problems with both use cases, i.e., several cases where the models completely failed.
+The results show that seBERT and BERToverflow achieve the best performance for the issue type prediction tasks, outperforming both fastText and the general-domain BERT models.
+The improvement over fastText is very large with an about 11\% higher \FSCORE{} for the issue type prediction.
+The violin plot in Figure~\ref{fig:results_issues} indicates that the performance improvement in \FSCORE{} is due to an improvement of both \RECALL{} and \PRECISION{}, which means the models reduced both false positives and false negatives in comparison to fastText.
+The Bayesian signed rank test determined that this improvement of the SE-specific models over the other models is significant.\footnote{Posterior probabilities determined by the Bayesian signed rank test can be found in the supplemental material.} The difference between seBERT and BERToverflow is not significant The comparison between fastText and BERT\textsubscript{BASE} shows that the general-domain models may be better than smaller text processing models without pre-training on the issue type prediction.
+BERT\textsubscript{BASE} significantly outperforms fastText on the issue type prediction task.
+The BERT\textsubscript{LARGE} model from the general domain has severe problems with this use case, i.e., there are several cases where the models completely failed.
 This happened with none of the other models and may be an indication that the amount of data is too small to fine-tune such a large model from the general domain on a domain-specific corpus.